ACE Residential Roofing customers can rely on us to provide a quick response to attend to any concerns with your roof or shingles.

-Should a roof not be completed in a day because of inclement weather, ACE Residential Roofing will place a note on your front door to keep you the homeowner up to date with respect to work done and work to be completed the next day.
+Should a roof not be completed in a day because of inclement weather, ACE Residential Roofing will contact you to keep you the homeowner up to date with respect to work done and work to be completed the next day.
 This is our way of keeping our customers in the “loop” and is another example of our commitment to service.

-With the 10-20 year manufacturers warranty on shingles and our 10 -20 year workmanship warranty on labour, you will be left worry free during and after the installation of your new roof.
+With the lifetime limited manufactures warranty on shingles and our 10 year workmanship warranty on labour, you will be left worry free during and after the installation of your new roof.

 ACE Residential Roofing Services owns all materials until they are paid for in full, and has the right to retrieve said materials upon non payment.
 Interest rate of 18% will be charged upon completion of all contracted jobs if payment has not been received.